Loading Events

 Dean Marks, Coalition for Online Accountability — Litigation strategies to discipline platform providers employed by stakeholders in US and Europe

-Bobby Flaim, Facebook, Head of Strategic Programs, IP & DNS Legal Team, Meta, Meta v.
-Freenom: Consequences of Litigation in Securing the DNS From Resolving Phishing Lures
+Bobby Flaim, Facebook, Head of Strategic Programs, IP & DNS Legal Team, Meta, Meta’s Adversarial Threat Report: Scoping the Biggest Threats on the Internet

 Human Factors in Cybercrime Proliferation & Suppression